qiita-spots/qiita/qiita_pet/support_files/doc/source/processingdata/processing-recommendations.rst

 #.
 Metatranscriptome sequencing

-Note that the selected processing are mainly guided so we can perform meta-analyses, this is combine different studies, even from different wet lab techniques or sequencing technologies.
+Note that the selected processing recommendations are mainly guided towards performing meta-analyses, this is combine different studies, even from different wet lab techniques or sequencing technologies.
 However, these parameters shouldn't prevent you using the resulting tables as your primary analytical source.